 Pink Boot: #f2a1a1

 Green Trees: #608074

 26. A Rusted Modern Color Palette

 5 of the Best Website Color Scheme Generators to Get You Started

 There are obviously a lot of choices to choose from when it comes to the colors you choose for your website.
-Lucky for you, there are some great online color scheme generators that can help you find the perfect fit for you.
+Lucky for you, some great online color scheme generators can help you find the perfect fit for you.

 With an easy click-to-copy feature, you can paste the HEX codes the existing color schemes they already have available.